JohnStov/fsx-audio-workshop/slides/slides/index.md

 ***

+## Input

+First thought - use the computer keyboard

+Unfortunately console applications only support 'key press' events

+We can't distinguish between 'key down' and 'key up' events

+So we have to use MIDI

+---

 ## MIDI

 MIDI (_Musical Instrument Digital Interface_) is a protocol for controlling musical interfaces, originally across a dedicated hardware bus, but now over a variety of transports.